How to Buy Pilates Equipment

 Pilates Magic Circle

 The Pilates ring, or magic circle, is an essential tool for a quality Pilates practice.
 This unique device features a flexible, rubber-coated metal ring that with pads on either side designed to provide resistance, challenge balance, and increase endurance.
-The magic circle is a safe and effective way to sculpt lean muscle through endurance stretching.
+The magic circle is safe, effective Pilates equipment to sculpt lean muscle through endurance stretching.

 Pilates Exercise Ball